 When attempting to identify an observed line, usually many possible candidates can be found in this list.
 In order to facilitate narrowing down the number of possible identifications a selection tool is presented which allows imposing, apart from the wavelength, several additional criteria.

 The current development of the atomic line list is described in van Hoof, P.A.M., 2018, Galaxies, 6, 63.
 Please cite this paper when you use any data from this list.

 The atomic line list has undergone extensive development in the past years.
-The software generating the line list, as well as the program doing the line selection for the web page have been replaced by 12,000 lines of new C++ code.
-All this work was necessary to restructure the internal data files and facilitate future upgrades of the line list.
-The primary goal will be to make the list complete for all elements, as far as data are available.
-This release starts this process by making the list complete for all 4th row elements.
-Future releases will start adding 5th, 6th, and 7th row elements.
+The software generating the line list, as well as the program doing the line selection for the web page have been completely rewritten.
+The primary goal of this work will be to make the list complete for all elements, as far as data are available.
 The second goal is to add more transition probability data from additional sources.
-Finally, an effort will be made to include observed wavelengths, especially for forbidden transitions.
-These are the most important user-visible changes that are implemented in this version:
+See the News tab on the navigation bar for more detailed information.